More Cowbell

 "More Cowbell" is a comedy sketch that aired on Saturday Night Live on April 8, 2000.

-The sketch was written by regular cast member Will Ferrell and playwright Donnell Campbell and depicts the recording of the song "(Don't Fear) The Reaper" by Blue Öyster Cult.
+The sketch was written by regular cast member Will Ferrell and depicts the recording of the song "(Don't Fear) The Reaper" by Blue Öyster Cult.

-The sketch stars guest host Christopher Walken as music producer "The Bruce Dickinson", and Ferrell as fictional cowbell player Gene Frenkle, whose overzealous playing annoys his bandmates but pleases producer Dickinson.
-The sketch also features Chris Parnell as Eric Bloom, Jimmy Fallon as Bobby Rondinelli, Chris Kattan as Buck Dharma and Horatio Sanz as Joe Bouchard.
+The sketch stars guest host Christopher Walken as fictional music producer Bruce Dickinson, and Ferrell as fictional cowbell player Gene Frenkle, whose overzealous playing annoys his bandmates but pleases Dickinson.
+The sketch also features Chris Parnell as Eric Bloom, Jimmy Fallon as Bobby Rondinelli, Chris Kattan as Buck Dharma, and Horatio Sanz as Joe Bouchard.

-The sketch is considered one of the greatest SNL sketches ever made; in many "best of" lists of SNL sketches, it is often placed in the top ten (ranked number nine by Rolling Stone, for example).
+The sketch is one of the most popular SNL sketches ever made; in many "best of" lists of SNL sketches, it places in the top ten (ranked number nine by Rolling Stone, for example).
 As a result of its popularity, "more cowbell" became an American pop culture catchphrase, and has even entered the dictionary.

 Synopsis

 An episode of VH1's Behind the Music documenting the band Blue Öyster Cult showcases footage of the group from a 1976 recording session that produced the band's biggest hit, "(Don't Fear) The Reaper".
-The producer (played by Christopher Walken) introduces himself as "The Bruce Dickinson" and tells the band they have "what appears to be a dynamite sound".
+The producer Bruce Dickinson (played by Christopher Walken) tells the band they have "what appears to be a dynamite sound".
 The first take seems to go well but the band stops playing because the cowbell part is rather loud and distracting.
 Dickinson, to the surprise of most of the band, asks for "a little more cowbell" and suggests that the cowbell player, Gene Frenkle (Will Ferrell), "really explore the studio space this time".
 Frenkle's exuberance in following this advice causes him to bump into his bandmates as he dances around the cramped studio, thrusting his pelvis wildly in all directions, and the band aborts another take.

-After the other members voice their frustrations with the instrument, Frenkle sheepishly agrees to tone down his performance in the spirit of cooperation.
+After the other band members voice their frustrations, Frenkle sheepishly agrees to tone down his performance in the spirit of cooperation.
 He passive-aggressively plays the cowbell very close to Eric Bloom (Chris Parnell)'s ear and fails to keep time with the rest of the band.
 The rest of the band expresses frustration with Frenkle, but Dickinson remains focused only on getting more cowbell onto the track.
 Frenkle makes an impromptu speech to the rest of the band, declaring that Dickinson's stature lends a great deal of weight to his opinion about the cowbell part and that the last time he (Frenkle) checked, they didn't have "a whole lot of songs that feature the cowbell" and therefore he would be "doing himself a disservice, and every member of the band" if he "didn't perform the hell out of this".
 In the end, the band agrees to let Frenkle play the cowbell part his way.
 The sketch ends with a freeze frame on Frenkle with the superimposed message: "In Memoriam: Gene Frenkle: 1950–2000."